David Lee Roth: Return to Van Halen: 2007–2015

-On January 24, 2007, after much anticipation, Billboard.com reported that Roth would rejoin Van Halen for a 40-date arena and amphitheater tour in mid-2007.
+On January 24, 2007, Billboard.com reported that Roth would rejoin Van Halen for a 40-date arena and amphitheater tour in mid-2007.
 This report, among many others, was confirmed with an official press release posted on the official Van Halen website on February 2, 2007.

 On February 2, 2007, the official Van Halen website released information that Roth had rejoined the band along with current members Alex, Eddie, and Eddie's teenage son, Wolfgang Van Halen.
 On March 8 the official Van Halen website posted a letter from Eddie Van Halen stating that he did not feel he could perform his absolute best, and the tour with Roth would be postponed.

 In March 2007, five members of Van Halen (the four original members and Sammy Hagar) were inducted into the Rock and Roll Hall of Fame.
 The Van Halen brothers did not attend due to Eddie's condition.
 Roth was to perform with the band Velvet Revolver; however, conflict with the band caused his part to be canceled.
 Roth subsequently did not attend the induction, leaving only Michael Anthony and Sammy Hagar to represent Van Halen.
 Both Anthony and Hagar thanked Roth publicly for his contribution to the band during the awards acceptance.
 Roth did not attend the ceremony and the event was considered yet another public embarrassment for the band.
 The conflict was rumored to be based on song selection.
 Roth wanted to perform "Jump", the band's highest-charting song, but Velvet Revolver would only agree to play "Ain't Talkin' 'Bout Love" or "You Really Got Me".
 When it was finally agreed upon that Paul Shaffer would perform "Jump", Roth claimed there was no longer enough time to rehearse and opted not to attend the ceremony.

 On August 13, 2007, six months after the initial reunion tour was postponed, it was finally confirmed by Van Halen with Roth at a press conference in Los Angeles that they would start the tour again in September 2007.
 At that conference, Eddie Van Halen stated that he and Roth were "like brothers" now.
 Calling Van Halen a "real band", both Van Halen and Roth spoke of the possibility of further worldwide touring and a new album in mind for the future.

 On June 5, 2008, Van Halen announced that the 2007–2008 tour with Roth grossed more than $93 million, a record for the rock band.
 Van Halen played to nearly one million people during 74 arena shows throughout the United States and Canada, beginning September 27, 2007, in Charlotte, North Carolina, and wrapping June 3, 2008, in Quebec City, QC, for the 400th anniversary of the city.